igrafx/miningkafka/howto.md

 * **Timeout:** After a certain period since the last aggregation was sent, the current aggregated data is pushed to Kafka, even if the element count threshold hasn't been met.
 * **Retention:** This threshold is governed by the **retention.ms** configuration in the source Kafka topic.
 It is not set by the user in the connector’s properties but can impact data retention within the aggregation window.
 See the Retention section below for more details.

+>**Note**: The aggregation schema is obtained from the Kafka output topic specified by the **topicOut** property.
+Therefore, this topic’s schema must be created before any data is sent to the connector.

 #### Connector Properties

 To set up the connector, specify the following properties (example values provided):